 On July 30, 2014, we entered into the TRA.
-The TRA calls for us to pay to our pre-IPO stockholders 85% of the savings in cash that we realize in our taxes as a result of utilizing our net operating losses and other tax attributes attributeble to preceding periods.
-For the quarter ended April 1, 2015, we recorded income tax receivable agreement expense of \$0.3 million for the amortization of interest expense related to our total expected TRA payments.
+The TRA calls for us to pay to our pre-IPO stockholders 85% of the savings in cash that we realize in our taxes as a result of utilizing our net operating losses and other tax attributes attributable to preceding periods.
+For the quarter and year-to-date, we recorded income tax receivable agreement expense of \$0.2 million and \$0.5 million, respectively, for the amortization of interest expense related to our total expected TRA payments.